 This is usually the top draw to upgrading.
-Tankless water heaters do this by running cold water through high-powered electric coils or gas burners which heats the water instantly.
-This means that as long as the unit is running properly you could run hot water from your tap almost indefinitely.
-This is the main draw over traditional water heaters where once the tank is empty it can take 30-40 minutes for the water to heat up again.
+Tankless water heaters do this by running cold water through high-powered electric coils or gas burners, which heats the water instantly.
+This means that as long as the unit is running correctly, you could run hot water from your tap almost indefinitely.
+This is the main draw over traditional water heaters where once the tank is empty, it can take 30-40 minutes for the water to heat up again.

 Tankless Water Heaters Sport a Longer Lifespan

-Traditional water heaters usually last about 10 years.
-Tankless water heaters generally last twice as long as traditional water heaters which saves homeowners from replacing their water heaters as often which saves money in the long run.
-Besides cost, though, this means that homeowners have to go through the headache of water heater replacement roughly half as often which might not be savings that can be expressed in dollars but is worth mentioning anyway.
+Traditional water heaters usually last about ten years.
+Tankless water heaters generally last twice as long as conventional water heaters, which saves homeowners from replacing their water heaters as often, which saves money in the long run.
+Besides cost, though, this means that homeowners have to go through the headache of water heater replacement roughly half as often, which might not be savings that can be expressed in dollars but are worth mentioning anyway.

 Lower Your Power Bills with a Tankless Water Heater

 Even though tankless water heaters are more expensive at the start, they can quickly make up for that fact with energy savings.
-Since tankless heaters only heat water when it is needed, homeowners save the energy waste of traditional heaters which have to constantly reheat water as it cools down in the tank.
+Since tankless heaters only heat water when it is needed, homeowners save the energy waste of traditional radiators, which have to reheat water as it cools down in the tank continually.